Battle of Tarawa: 23 November

 I and L Companies advanced 350 yards before experiencing any serious resistance in the form of connected bunkers on I Company's front.
 McLeod ordered L Company to continue their advance, thereby bypassing the Japanese position.
 At this point L Company made up the entire front across the now 200 yd wide island, while I Company reduced the Japanese strong point with the support of the tank Colorado and attached demolition/flame thrower teams provided by the engineers.
-As the I Company Marines closed in, the Japanese broke from cover and attempted to retreat down a narrow defile.
+As I Company closed in, the Japanese broke from cover and attempted to retreat down a narrow defile.
 Alerted to the attempted retreat, the commander of the Colorado tank fired in enfilade at the line of fleeing soldiers.
 The near total destruction of the Japanese soldiers' bodies made it impossible to know how many men were killed by this single shot, but it was estimated that 50 to 75 men perished.
-While 3/6's L Company advanced down the eastern end of the island, Major Schoettel's 3rd Battalion 2nd Marines and Major Hay's 1st Battalion 8th Marines were cleaning out the Japanese pocket that still existed between beaches Red 1 and Red 2.
-This pocket had been resisting the advance of the Marines landing on Red 1 and Red 2 since D-day and they had not yet been able to move against it.
+While L Company advanced down the eastern end of the island, Major Schoettel's 3rd Battalion, 2nd Marines (3/2) and Major Hay's 1st Battalion, 8th Marines (1/8) were cleaning out the Japanese pocket that still existed between beaches Red 1 and Red 2.
+This pocket had been resisting the advance of the Marines landing on Red 1 and Red 2 since D-day, and they had not yet been able to move against it.

 1/8 advanced on the pocket from the east (Red 2) while 3/2 advanced from the west (Red 1).
 Major Hewitt Adams led an infantry platoon supported by two pack howitzers from the lagoon into the Japanese positions to complete the encirclement.
 By noon the pocket had been reduced.
-On the eastern end of the island 3/6's L Company continued to advance, bypassing pockets of resistance and leaving them to be cleared out by tanks, engineers and air support.
+On the eastern end of the island L Company continued to advance, bypassing pockets of resistance and leaving them to be cleared out by tanks, engineers and air support.
 By 13:00 they had reached the eastern tip of Betio.
-3/6 killed roughly 475 Japanese soldiers on the morning of D+3 while losing 9 killed and 25 wounded.
+3/6 killed roughly 475 Japanese soldiers on the morning of 23 November while losing 9 killed and 25 wounded.
 Back at the Red 1/Red 2 pocket there was no accurate count of Japanese dead.
-There were an estimated 1,000 Japanese alive and fighting on the night of D+2, 500 on the morning of D+3 and only 50–100 left when the island was declared secure at 13:30 D+3.
+There were an estimated 1,000 Japanese alive and fighting on the night of 22 November, 500 on the morning of 23 November and only 50–100 left when the island was declared secure at 13:30 on 23 November.